-Quick tip: If spelling and grammar isn’t a strong point of yours, make use of a writing assistant tool like Grammarly.
-It’ll help you avoid overlooking spelling mistakes and grammar errors and, best of all, is completely free!
+Quick tip: If spelling and grammar isn’t a strong point of yours, make use of a our partner’s CV builder It’ll help you avoid overlooking spelling mistakes and grammar errors and, best of all, is completely free!

 Tips to consider when creating your profile: